Mikejo5000/vsts-docs-pr/docs/settings/_shared/open-process-admin-context-ts.md

 <a id="open-process-wit">  </a>
 ## Open Settings>Process hub

+You create, manage, and make customizations to processes from the **Settings>Process** hub.

 # [Vertical navigation](#tab/vertical)

 0. Choose the ![](/vsts/_img/icons/project-icon.png) to return to the **Codex** page.